Daniel Locatelli logo

 The result

-The final structure stood over three meters tall — a self-supporting system of floating struts held together purely by tension.
-As a team-building exercise, it worked on multiple levels: the physical act of collectively holding a structure in balance mirrored the collaborative dynamics of the studio itself.
+The final structure stood over three meters tall, a self-supporting system of floating struts held together purely by tension.
+The physical act of collectively keeping it in balance mirrored how we collaborate in the studio.

 The completed tensegrity structure standing in the garden.